Smasher (Marvel Comics): Izzy Kane

-A new Smasher appears in the Marvel NOW! relaunch as part of Captain America's new Avengers line-up.
+A new Smasher appears in the Marvel Now! relaunch as part of Captain America's new Avengers line-up.
 She joins the Avengers to help fight Ex Nihilo on Mars.
 She is revealed to be Isabel "Izzy" Kane, a college student and astronomer from Iowa.
 After finding a pair of high-tech goggles that had been left behind in a cornfield by Vril Rokk when he crashed to the Earth to warn the X-Men about Cassandra Nova, Izzy becomes the new Smasher and Earth's first member of the Imperial Guard.
 Izzy is introduced to Captain America by her grandfather Dan Kane, an acquaintance from World War II.

 As part of the Avengers, Izzy meets the Guardians of the Galaxy when their ship is ambushed and crashes into a mall's parking lot.

 When the source of mysterious seismic events was revealed to be A.I.M.
 Island, Smasher went to investigate along with Cannonball and Sunspot.
-When they arrived to the location, they were captured by A.I.M.
-Troopers.
+When they arrived to the location, they were captured by A.I.M. troopers.
 Smasher was chosen by Andrew Forson and Jude the Entropic Man to become his Messenger for the secret of the universe, that "Everything dies."
 Smasher is made to do so by Andrew Forson.

 She is later seen eight months in the future as seen in the Time Runs Out storyline having started a family with teammate Sam Guthrie.
 She later rejoins with an Avengers team headed by Roberto DaCosta and Thor.
 Their goal is to find the threat causing the slow death of the multiverse and to kill it.
 This brings Smasher in direct opposition with Captain America's group.

 Sometime later, Smasher is seen with Cannonball and their son on another planet discussing their future together, which leads to Cannonball deciding to quit the U.S.Avengers so that he could be with his family full time.

 In the aftermath of the Secret Empire storyline, Smasher arrives on Earth and tells Sunspot that Cannonball, who was believed to be dead, is alive on another planet.

 Monster

 A new Smasher not affiliated with the Imperial Guard was introduced in Monsters Unleashed.
 This version is a creation of Kid Kaiju that is composed of him and his five monsters Slizzik, Hi-Vo, Aegis, Scragg and Mekara.
-They come together to battle the Leviathon Mother when the Leviathon Tide invaded Earth.
+They come together to battle the Leviathon Mother when the Leviathon Tide invades Earth.

 Powers and abilities

-Like his predecessors, Smasher could naturally absorb cosmic radiation from his environment in order to increase his strength to superhuman levels.

-Smasher wore special goggles called "exospex" that enabled him to "download" additional superhuman powers.
-Via the exospex, he could obtain "penta-vision" (a form of X-ray vision), superhuman durability, even greater physical strength, and the ability to travel into hyperspace ("4-space").
-Smasher was only capable of downloading one superpower at a time.

-Smasher wore small anti-gravity "flight patches" that enabled him to fly.
-Flight patches are standard issue for Imperial Guardsmen who lack the power of flight.